geological-survey-of-queensland/vocabularies/README.md

 1. Select the vocabulary editor of your choice.
 2. Create the vocabulary using the [SKOS Simple Knowledge Organization System](https://www.w3.org/TR/skos-reference/).
 See also the [SKOS Primer](https://www.w3.org/TR/skos-primer/) for the basics.
 NOTE: Always first check if there is an international or national vocabulary (see below for links).
     a.
 Use [Vocbench](www.vocbench.gsq.digital:7200/) to create the vocabulary.
     b.
-Use the Excel template to create the vocabulary. *(Vance can you upload the template to this repository and put the link here)*.
+Use the Excel template to create the vocabulary - [download Excel template](/blob/test/templates/VOCABULARY_TEMPLATE_v01.xlsx).
     c.
 Edit the vocab TTL file in Visual Studio Code.
 Use the extension [Language Support for RDF related language syntax](https://marketplace.visualstudio.com/items?itemName=fantasticfears.semantic-data-model-language) for formatting support.
 3. Export the vocabulary to a TTL file.
 If using Vocbench, it is easier to export the TTL from the Build repository in GraphDB.
 Follow the [instructions here](http://graphdb.ontotext.com/documentation/standard/exporting-data.html).
 4. Validate the TTL file using the [online Skosify tool](http://demo.seco.tkk.fi/skosify/skosify).
 Tick the checkboxes *Keep skos:related relationships within the same hierarchy* and *Include skos:narrower relations in output*